ralphjsmit/filament/docs/14-upgrade-guide.md

 ### Cleaning up your code style after upgrading to v4

 The automated upgrade script uses [Rector](https://getrector.org) to make changes to your code.
-Sometimes, the tool may change how your code is formatted, or introduce references to classes that are not yet imported.
+Sometimes, the tool may change how your code is formatted or introduce references to classes that are not yet imported.

 Filament suggests using [Laravel Pint](https://laravel.com/docs/12.x/pint) or [PHP CS Fixer](https://cs.symfony.com) to clean up your code style after running the upgrade script.